 From antibacterial solutions to metal polishes, there is a natural, non-toxic, biodegradable and eco-friendly alternative to every chemical cleaning product businesses ever need.
 Plant-oil based furniture polishes, herbal extract-based disinfectants, cedar blocks, essential oils or herb sachets used as air fresheners can replace dangerous and environmentally destructive products.

 In addition, choosing larger containers and concentrated solutions minimizes packaging waste.
 Reading labels and looking for specifics (time span for biodegradation, ingredients, hazards etc.) can go a long way in helping build a harm-free arsenal of cleaning products.
 Finally, using reusable sponges, microfiber mops and less water (preferably cold) contributes to conserving important resources, for a truly green clean.

-Learn about emerging trends of 2015 in commercial interior design HERE.
+Learn latest about emerging trends in commercial interior design HERE.

 If you are thinking to open up a new business or in a process of rebranding and remodeling your existing business, contact us to get a free consultation from Mindful Design Consulting.
 Click HERE to price your project design.

 Also, take a look at “Branding By Interior” e-book, the only book written on this subject at this time.
 It brings insight on how you can turn your business into a market-dominating competitor by using human cognitive responses.